-A "complete date" status is given when an application has e-submitted and all transcripts, payments, and at least three letters of reference have been received by CASPA and attached to the application.
-Documents should be sent to CASPA several weeks prior to due dates to ensure items arrive before the deadline.
+All application documents MUST be submitted by the September 1st deadline to be eligible for admission.
 No exceptions will be considered.
-Applicants must have a CASPA application "complete date" on or before the September 1st deadline.
+A "complete date" status is given when an application has been e-submitted and all transcripts, payments, and at least three letters of recommendation have been received by CASPA and attached to the application.